ritchieng/deep-learning-wizard/docs/deep_learning/boosting_models_pytorch/optimizers.md

     There are a lot of other factors like how Adam and SGD Momentum may have different ideal starting learning rates and require different learning rate scheduling.
 But off the hand, SGD and Adam are very robust optimization algorithms that you can rely on.

+    Subsequently, we will look into more advanced optimization algorithms that are based mainly on SGD and Adam.

 ## Simple Suggestions
 - Momentum/Nesterov